A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Author contributions

 \section{Author contributions}

 This paper originated in many intensive discussions amongst the four of us and Natan T'Joens in the context of Keano De Vos's master dissertation, in the late autumn and winter of 2020 and early spring of 2021, during the second Covid-19 lockdown.
 Keano wrote a first draft of the paper, which was later extensively revised, expanded, reorganised and added to by Gert, while Alexander and Jasper focused on thoroughly reviewing and commenting on the intermediate and final stages and showering Keano and Gert with constructive criticism.
+Gert and Keano also worked on revising the paper in response to the reviews.